 A look at two individual leaders will demonstrate the grass-roots origin of this consensus.
 Eusebius of Caesarea (A.D.
 270-340) was overseer of the church in Caesarea before 315.
-He benefits are of the free gift and grace of God, not of our deserving, nor in our power to deserve.
+He experienced the persecution under the Roman emperor Diocletian and witand grace of God, not of our deserving, nor in our power to deserve.
 The Bible will also [encourage] them with many explicit and consoling assurances of the Divine mercy to our fallen race, and with repeated invitations to accept the offers of pardon and reconciliation....
 They, therefore, who enlist in His service, have the highest encouragement to fulfill the duties assigned to their respective stations; for most certain it is, that those of His followers who [participate in] His conquests will also participate in the transcendent glories and blessings of His Triumph."